 The Room Standard says your home is Statutory overcrowded if two people of the opposite sex have to share a bedroom.
 This does not apply when couples share a room or to children under the age of 10 years old.

 Any bedrooms or living rooms are counted as rooms you can sleep in, regardless of if these rooms are used for that purpose.

 The Space Standard

-This rule considers the amount of space in the property and the number of people in your home is compared with both the number of rooms and the floor area.
+Under the space standard, the number of people in your home is compared with both the number of rooms and the floor area.
 There are two separate calculations for working out if you're overcrowded:

 - The number of rooms you have